 The other thing that made me want to be a cartoonist was the idea of being able to work at home, alone, and yet, thru my work, reach thousands of people.
 That seemed perfect for me!
-So as a cartoonist, to be able to draw and create by myself, and have what I make appear in public whether in the newspaper or on a t-shirt I created, I feel good about what I do.
-I've made and sold hundreds of t-shirts since I was in high school.
+So as a cartoonist, to be able to draw and create by myself, and have what I make appear in public whether in the newspaper or on a t-shirt I created, I enjoy what I do.

 My lifelong dream has been to sell a comic strip and be nationally syndicated.
 I've been sidetracked over the years, but I hope to get back to working toward that goal someday.
 In the meantime, I keep busy freelancing and creating.
 My other website, The Real Cats by Chillpaw is where you will find cat-and dog-themed t-shirts, some of which benefit various animal rescues..

 I also created and run a Facebook page to help the cats at West Milford Animal Shelter in NJ get some publicity.
 It's called The Real Cats at West Milford Animal Shelter.

 Most of my artwork revolves around animals in some way.
 This website is where you will find some samples of the artwork that I have created over the years, as well as a store where you can buy some cool things!
 Thank you for looking!